ToolJet/ToolJet/docs/README.md

 `\src` - contains the ToolJet documentation website code.
 The documentation website is built using [Docusaurus 2](https://docusaurus.io/).

-`tooljet\docs\docs\` - This is the base directory and any changes in this directory will reflect on the `next` version the docs.
-Each of the folders inside it contains markdown files for the corresponding content.
+`tooljet\docs\docs\` - This directory serves as the base directory for the documentation.
+Any modifications made within this directory will be reflected in the next version of the documentation.
+Each folder inside this directory corresponds to specific content and contains markdown files related to that content.

 ### Workflow
 The two suggested workflows are: